Sharnbrook Academy: Facilities

 The school hosted its own Farm onsite for many years (later an Animal Care Centre).

 In late 2009 plans were confirmed for the construction of a new science centre, with construction due to begin early 2010.
 The centre was completed in November 2010.
 In 2011 there was a large project which included, but was not limited to, a new library (the Learning Hub), dining room (Dining 1) and another refurbished dining room (JDs).

 Broadcast team

 Sharnbrook Academy Media Department offers students the role of studio hands in the "Broadcast Team".
 The group is responsible for the running of the school broadcast system, which replaces the traditional whole school assembly.
 The broadcast is filmed, live, in a special television studio and gallery, situated in the heart of the academy.

 Specialisms and academy status

 Sharnbrook is a Training School, a Partnership Promotion School, a Beacon School and has received the Artsmark Gold and Sportsmark awards from the Arts Council England and Sport England, respectively.
 Previously Sharnbrook was granted specialist school status as a media Arts College.

 On 1 February 2011, Sharnbrook Upper School formally gained academy status.

-School day

-As of September 2020, the school day begins at 8.30 am and ends at 3.00 pm.
-Prior to this date, the school day finished at 3.15 pm.

-The 2015/16 academic year saw the introduction of a reduced Tuesday (starting 8.30 am and finishing 2.45 pm) to allow teachers to cope with changing specifications.
-But that early finish stopped in the 17/18 academic year.

-In September 2020, a new reduced school day was introduced due to the COVID-19 pandemic, with it starting at 8.30 am as normal but finishing at 3pm, it was retained for subsequent academic years.

-Also in the 2022/23 academic year, "Movement Time" was introduced, a 5 minute gap between the ends of Periods 1 and 2 and Periods 3 and 4 for movement across the school, it was introduced due to students frequently being late to lessons.